guischmitd/heart_attack_analysis/CRISP-DM.md

 # WIP - Come back later
+## Introduction: the CRISP-DM framework
+The Cross-Industry Standard Process for Data Mining, or CRISP-DM is a process for interpreting data in a structured way and gathering relevant information from a business or research standpoint.
+The process is composed of the following steps:
+1. Business Understanding
+2. Data Understanding
+3. Data Preparation
+4. Modeling
+5. Evaluation
+6. Deployment

+The following is a summary of the steps taken in my analysis, specifically following the CRISP-DM framework steps.

 ## Business understanding: Heart disease
 Coronary artery disease is the most common cause of death globally.
 Let that sink in.
 It makes up 15.6% of all deaths globally, and affected upwards of 110 million people in 2015.
 In the US, according to the CDC, 1 in every 4 deaths is due to heart diseases, of which CAD is the most prevalent.